Weighing

 An authorised DKD laboratory for issuing calibration certificates.

-Division: in digital scales, this is also called >> Reading capacity d.
-In non-mechanical scales, the minimum value is indicated in a scales composed of lines and figures that are read by way of an index or indicator.
+Division: in digital balances, this is also called Reading capacity d.
+In non-mechanical balances, the minimum value is indicated in a balances composed of lines and figures that are read by way of an index or indicator.

 Duration of the validity of a calibration of weights: weights in error limit class E2, 4 years; weights in error limit class F1 - F2, 4 years; weights in error limit class M1 - M3, 4 years, weights in all other classes, 1 year.